lix2ng/qr123/README.md

-One can understand that auto-masking is necessary for poorly rendered big codes, but what about small codes displayed on a clean, perfectly flat, high contrast surface like the LCD?
+One can understand that auto-masking is necessary for poorly rendered big codes, but what about small codes displayed on a clean, perfectly flat, high contrast surface such as the LCD?
 Every QR code has timing patterns to give the fine dimensions of each row and column, and they should function perfectly in this case.